- Team leaders are responsible for training team members, setting strategy and monitoring progress towards goals.

 Because the team leader is responsible for not only managing but also organizing the workplace, resolving conflict and planning tasks, the following traits are important:

-Verbal and nonverbal communication skills: Communication is crucial when working with and leading a team because you will have to communicate with your both your team and your supervisors.
+Verbal and nonverbal communication skills: Communication is crucial when working with and leading a team because you will have to communicate with both your team and your supervisors.
 A team leader communicates in a way that is clear, effective and directive.

 Organizational skills: Organization is important when you have multiple team members working on one project.
 Strong organizational skills will help you monitor progress and keep team members motivated.